 Travel consultant Charlotte Bower has done her fair share of globetrotting, including countless trips to Vietnam.
 With her go-to guide to all those practical matters, you’ll be boarding that plane in no time.

 Visa requirements for Vietnam depend on your nationality.
-If you hold a UK, French, German, Spanish or Italian passport and are in Vietnam for 15 days or less, you can enter under a waiver, meaning you don’t need a visa; this is slated to last until 30th June 2021.
+If you hold a UK, French, German, Spanish or Italian passport and are in Vietnam for 45 days or less, you can enter under a waiver, meaning you don’t need a visa.

 The official Vietnamese currency is the dong (VND).
 While US dollars are also accepted in areas that receive a lot of tourists, most transactions are conducted in dong.